 - Take the medications you were instructed to take the morning of your procedure with a few sips of water.

-- Do not put on any lotion, cream, powder, deodorant, makeup, or perfume.
+- Don’t put on any lotion, cream, powder, deodorant, makeup, or perfume.

 - Remove all jewelry, including body piercings.